robertmclaws/RESTier-DI-Sample/README.md

 Only files tha are absolutely necessary to execute the application are included.
 If you search for `"@robertmclaws:"`, you'll find my commentary on the different sections and whether or not they are following best practices.

+NOTE: Please see `Startup.cs` for how registration *SHOULD* take place, and `\Controllers\UnusedSampleController.cs` for notes on why the current implementation is bad form.